lydiatliu/lydiatliu.github.io/index.md

 ## News
 Jan 2025
+* I am serving as ethics chair of ICML 2025, alongside Kevin Jamieson.
+Grateful for the opportunity to give back to the ICML community!
 * I will be an invited speaker at the AAAI Workshop on Innovation and Responsibility in AI-Supported Education (iRAISE), Philadelphia, PA, March 3, 2025.
 * Paper with Josh Cohen on _The Reach of Fairness_ to appear in Journal for Responsible Computing, addressing fundamental and practical questions about the scope of algorithmic fairness.
 * Paper with Inioluwa Deborah Raji on _Designing Experimental Evaluations of Algorithmic Interventions with Human Decision Makers In Mind_ accepted in AISTATS 2025!